 Posted on Thursday, Aug 05 2010 - 12:00 am

 Over a year's time was spent clearing roughly twelve acres of leftover logging debris and replanting and caring for the forest of Douglas Fir in areas of the property we are not currently growing grapes.
-In May 2010, four prized acres were put to vine with Pinot Noir clones Pommard, Dijon 777 and 115, now the youngest vineyard planted in the McMinnville AVA.
+In May 2010, twelve prized acres were put to vine with Pinot Noir clones Pommard, Dijon 777 and 115, now the youngest vineyard planted in the McMinnville AVA.
 This first block named simply, “King’s Table” showcases a unique combination of soils, microclimate and aspect.
-Our goal is to produce balanced, flavorful fruit that will be the foundation of our estate wines.
+Our goal was to produce balanced, flavorful fruit to be the foundation of our estate wines.
+We have achieved that!

 To remain conscious of our responsibilities we embrace sustainability and continue to look at ways to reduce water and energy use, minimize pesticide and herbicide use, build healthy soils, protect air and water quality while maintaining natural wildlife and vegetation habitats.

 Our vineyard is located in the McMinnville AVA where a significant geological history has helped shape a highly complex and varied terroir.
 Fifty-five million years ago the Cascade Mountain lava flows and tectonic plate movements created the Coast Range Mountains which today keep our property in a protected weather shadow with rainfall lower than sites only twenty miles away.
 Our soils are primarily uplifted marine sedimentary loams and silts with a base of uplifting basalt.
 Harder rock and compressed sediments of basalt pebbles and stone are found under an average 20-40 inch soil depth, giving us a unique soil complexity on which to grow our grapes.
 Afternoon winds from the nearby coast help to control mold and mildew on the grapes during humid summer days.